aoghina/aoghina.github.io/_posts/2016-01-17-misunderstanding-science.md

   - /2016/01/17/the-limit-of-science/
 ---

-I'm not a physicist, but Physics fascinates me almost as much as some people see in science a source of universal truth.
+I'm not a physicist, but physics fascinates me almost as much as some people see in science a source of universal truth.
 It's an unfortunate confusion, as science, by design, simply can't answers all questions.
 Theories are based on assumptions, so there is always a level beyond which the answers stop.
 What's more, some of the most fundamental phenomena still lack any kind of explanation.
 In short, we don't have a clue what's going on.

 <!--more-->